hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/22_THE_MAN.md

 said in one of his moments of infatuation that his pub- lic life belonged to his country and that his private life was his own.
-Mr. Tilak made no such distinction and his pubUc career was only the logical outcome of those qua- lities of the heart, which have been over and over test- ed in his private life.
+Mr. Tilak made no such distinction and his public career was only the logical outcome of those qua- lities of the heart, which have been over and over test- ed in his private life.
 Excepting what have been sent bv the cold hand of Death, no cloud has marred the